RahulGautamSingh-testing/onboarding-2/README.md

 # onboarding-2

 Create onboarding PR.
 Update baseBranch with new deps.
-Add `renovate.json` to create conflict.
+Modify `chartfile.yaml` to create conflict.

 ## Expectations:
   - Updates PR body to show new deps without rebasing